dice-group/OntoSource/README.md

 # OntoSource

-An innovative web-based platform for collaborative ontology engineering and knowledge graph exploration - intuitive editing, visualization, and reasoning, powered by OWLAPY.
+An web-based platform for ontology engineering and knowledge graph exploration - intuitive editing, visualization, and reasoning, powered by OWLAPY.

 ## Prerequisites